 2. Julie Hulme: Mind the Gap: Supporting Students in Making the Transition from Pre-Tertiary to University Education

-As has been argued in the preceding section, the first year of university study has been framed as one in which students are most likely to withdraw or encounter difficulties (Kitching & Hulme, 2013; Thomas, 2012; Winstone & Bretton, 2013).
 The Higher Education Academy (Hulme & De Wilde, 2015) hosted a series of events to explore the transition to university, and to improve retention and success of students.
 The HEA events took place across the UK in a range of Science, Technology, Engineering and Maths (STEM) disciplines, including psychology.
 Teachers and students from schools, colleges, and universities were invited for a ‘big conversation’ about transitions.
 Discussions were noted, and participants wrote a ‘pledge postcard’ outlining their intended actions as a result of attending.
 Notes, event evaluations, postcards and correspondence, were collated, forming a data corpus from 381 participants.
 Thematic analysis was conducted as described by Braun and Clarke (2006).
 Five main themes were identified, as follows:

 Strategic importance of student transition